North Korea fires two cruise missiles toward sea off its west coast, South Korean officials say - KESQ

 By Gawon Bae, CNN

-Military officials from South Korea and the United States are analyzing the launch for further details.
+Military officials from South Korea and the United States said they were analyzing the launch for further details.

+After the launch, South Korea’s national security adviser held a meeting to assess the security situation and examined the military’s preparedness, according to the presidential office.

+The meeting participants agreed to closely monitor any related movements ahead of joint US-South Korea military drills, planned for early next week, the office added.

 By comparison, the hermit kingdom conducted only four tests in 2020, and eight in 2021.